 Alternatively, you could try to tackle this concern with liposuction, which Dr. Youn refers to as “the original way” to target a banana roll.
 However, he does warn against a possible drawback.
 “The problem with liposuction for a banana roll, though, is that it's very easy to over-reduce it, leaving an unnatural-looking indentation,” he cautions.

-As with any medical aesthetic treatment, it’s important to choose a reputable doctor with experience in the part of the body you’re treating who can determine if you’re a candidate for any of the above.
+As with any medical aesthetic treatment, it’s important to choose a reputable provider with experience in the part of the body you’re treating who can determine if you’re a candidate for any of the above.
 In some cases, removing banana rolls can result in drooping since sometimes the roll provides structure to the area.
-Your doctor should be able to answer your questions about if a treatment is right for you and also provide examples of their work.
+Your provider should be able to answer your questions about if a treatment is right for you and also provide examples of their work.

 CoolSculpting® Treatment Important Information

 The CoolSculpting® procedure is FDA-cleared for the treatment of visible fat bulges in the submental (under the chin) and submandibular (under the jawline) areas, thigh, abdomen and flank (love handles), along with bra fat, back fat, underneath the buttocks (also known as banana roll), and upper arm.
 It is also FDA-cleared to affect the appearance of lax tissue with submental area treatments.
 The CoolSculpting procedure is not a treatment for weight loss.

 Important Safety Information

 The CoolSculpting procedure is not for everyone.
 You should not have the CoolSculpting procedure if you suffer from cryoglobulinemia, cold agglutinin disease, or paroxysmal cold hemoglobinuria.